Five essential applications of GIS in engineering and consulting

 GIS plays a crucial role in helping communities and businesses prepare for natural disasters and build resilience against future risks.
 By analyzing historical data and simulating potential scenarios, GIS helps engineers and consultants identify vulnerabilities and implement strategies to mitigate them.

 In flood-prone regions, for example, GIS can map out areas most at risk and guide the placement of flood defenses such as levees or retention basins.
-Similarly, in earthquake-prone zones, GIS helps assess the structural vulnerability of buildings and infrastructure, enabling targeted retrofitting efforts.
+For coastal and infrastructure projects, GIS also supports coastal resilience planning using flood maps, storm water runoff models, and National Flood Insurance Program data.
+And in earthquake-prone zones, GIS can help teams identify buildings and infrastructure with higher structural risk.
+Engineers can then prioritize retrofitting where it will have the greatest impact.

 During a disaster, GIS supports emergency response by providing real-time maps of affected areas.
 This helps first responders prioritize rescue efforts and allocate resources where they’re needed most.
 After the immediate crisis has passed, GIS aids recovery efforts by mapping out damage and guiding reconstruction in a way that reduces future risks.